reg-support/reg-dev-guide/file_structure/README.md

 - `confirmation.liquid`
   + sent to a registrant as soon as he/she completes the registration process; contains all necessary information for attending the event.
 - `default.liquid`
+  + the fallback/default email that will be sent when the expected email is not present
 - `eventcanceled.liquid`
   + sent to registrants when an event has been cancelled
 - `eventrecording.liquid`